T

 shopping

-Pick up any last-minute souvenirs or local treats from shops near your accommodation or Hiroshima Station.
+Pick up any last-minute souvenirs or local crafts at shops near Hiroshima Station or in the city center.

 Hiroshima Station